ehmatthes/pcc_2e/recommended_reading/django.md

 - The [about](https://www.djangoproject.com/foundation/) page covers the Django Software Foundation, and how you can get involved in supporting development and maintenance of Django.

 If you're going to continue working with Django, you'll almost certainly be spending time reading through the official documentation.
 If you haven't done so already, take a quick look now so it's familiar when you need it.

+### Learn Django

+*Learn Django* is Will Vincent's site, which has a variety of Django resources including the books described above.
+Will recently reorganized his online resources at [learndjango.com](https://learndjango.com).
+The site highlights his books, but there's also a collection of excellent [tutorials](https://learndjango.com/tutorials/) about a variety of specific Django topics.

+### Simple is Better Than Complex

+[Vitor Freitas](https://twitter.com/vitorfs) started a [blog](https://simpleisbetterthancomplex.com) a while back about Python and Django, and I've found his articles and tutorials quite helpful as I've worked on numerous projects.
+It's worth checking out, and if you see one of his tutorials in your search results, it's probably a good resource to use.

+### r/django

+The [r/django](https://www.reddit.com/r/django/) subreddit has over 70k members, so it's a fairly active community.
+If you have questions as you work through your own projects, this is a pretty reasonable place to ask for help.

 [top](#top)